 Email marketing is one of the most successful online digital marketing platforms.
-Here are some of the top statistics that will show you just how vital email marketing is to your digital marketing strategy.
+Here are some of the top statistics that’ll show you just how vital email marketing is to your digital marketing strategy.

-- Gmail alone has over 1 billion users, and it is expected to grow to 3 billion users by 2020 (Statista).
+- Gmail alone has over 1 billion users, and it’s expected to grow to 3 billion users by 2020 (Statista).

 - The number of active email accounts worldwide was roughly 4.1 billion in 2014 and is expected to increase to nearly 5.6 billion towards the end of 2019 (Statista).